| |

 The Linux/UNIX Filesystem

-I figured out how to do this yesterday because I wanted my friend to help me with some configuration files in a Minecraft Server.
+I figured out how to do this yesterday because I wanted my friend to help me with configuration files in a Minecraft Server.
 It was not as simple as giving him access to the MC server’s group and creating a symlink to the directory.

 Diagram of Umasks